 - To Store.
 You can store leftover dressed salad in the refrigerator for 1 day.

-- Serve with some roasted chickpeas, air fryer tofu to make this a complete vegan dinner or some grilled salmon, grilled chicken or any protein of choice.
+- Protein: Serve with some roasted chickpeas, air fryer tofu to make this a complete vegan dinner or some grilled salmon, grilled chicken or any protein of choice.

 More healthy salad recipes you might like: